What is the Svalbard Global Seed Vault (SGSV)?

 Why is the Seed Vault important to developing countries?

 Food security is a challenge in many developing countries.
 Crop diversity is the resource to which plant breeders must turn to develop varieties that can withstand pests, diseases, and remain productive in the face of changing climates.
 It will therefore underpin the world food supply.
-Also, the Seed Vault will ensure that unique diversity held in genebanks in developing countries is not lost forever if an accident occurs.
+Also, the Seed Vault ensures that unique diversity held in genebanks in developing countries is not lost forever if an accident occurs.
 A backup copy will exist in Svalbard.

 What are the main differences between the Seed Vault and other genebanks?